Should the Save Icon Still be a Floppy?

 I can kinda see the resemblance to the zip disk in this picture, but if asked random people about it, they would probably say it’s a floppy.

-32. Gravatar Dorian Gray UNITED KINGDOM Says:
+32. Dorian Gray UNITED KINGDOM Safari Mac OS says:

 Continuing my point above about the change of the Save icon to an Iomega Zip Disk in Microsoft Office 2004, it turns out that Microsoft changed it back to the 3.5″ floppy icon in Office 2007 for Windows, and also in the upcoming Office 2008 for Mac.

-35. Gravatar Steve UNITED STATES Says:
+35. Steve UNITED STATES Mozilla Firefox Windows says:

 It should become Jesus, then Jesus really does save.

-36. Gravatar Luke Maciak UNITED STATES Says:
+36. Luke Maciak UNITED STATES Mozilla Firefox Ubuntu Linux Terminalist says:

-@Steve - LOMAO! lol
+@Steve – LOMAO! :lol:

 The floppy will always be ’save’ to me.
 The icon has now come to mean more than the object it represents.
 I wouldn’t make it an hdd because, what next?
 SSD? a cube to show a holographic storage unit? a memristor?